GjjvdBurg/abed/README.md

 - Scratch directories: tasks executed through the PBS server are executed on nodes which have a temporary local storage directory, called the "scratch" directory.
-The location of this storage is provided through the TMPDIR environment variable, which is used by ABED to locate place the result files.
+The location of this storage is provided through the TMPDIR environment variable, which is used by ABED to place the result files.
 This reduces communication overhead to the users home directory, which is located outside the compute node.

 - mpicopy is a command which copies data from the home directory of the user to the scratch directory on the node.
 The ABED setting 'PBS_MPICOPY' can be